Become a Student Member

-- Connect you with other students from the three schools of architecture through the Student Architecture Network of New Zealand – a Te Kāhui Whaihanga student body that organises student-specific events, competitions and collegial activities.
+- Connect you with other students from the five schools of architecture through the Student Architecture Network of New Zealand – a Te Kāhui Whaihanga student body that organises student-specific events, competitions and collegial activities.

 - Connect you with leading architects and future employers.

 - Find you opportunities for greater involvement in the profession – seminars, student events, design competitions and social opportunities.

 - Keep you up to date with professional news and issues though publications, practice notes, newsletters and advice.